Coping With Life's Threats

 What Causes Stress?

-We actually cause most of our own stress!
+We actually cause much, if not most, of our own stress.

-We create stress for ourselves by the way we think about the people, events and issues in our lives.
-It is often our perception of events—rather than the events themselves—which causes most of our stress.
-If we think something or someone is threatening, we will have a stress response.
+We create stress for ourselves by the way we think about the changes and challenges in our lives.
+It is often our perception of events—rather than the events themselves—which triggers our stress.
+If we think something or someone is threatening, we have a stress response.

 For example, you may remember a time when a police car pulled up behind you with its lights flashing.
 Even if the police car passed you and went on to stop someone else, you probably felt some degree of stress.

-If we learn to see new situations and changes in our lives as positive opportunities or challenges, we can greatly reduce our stress.
+We can learn to see new situations or changes in our lives as positive opportunities.
 People who are successful at managing stress are not afraid of change.
 They see change as a source for growth and creativity.

 What You Can Do